Stitch Along with the 12-Day Advent Embroidery Kit: Frost & Flora Bauble

 Day 9 – The Poinsettia Green Leaves

-These are stitched in the same way as the red leaves but with fewer strands so they look like they’re further back.
+We’re stitching these green leaves in the same way as the red ones – just with fewer stands so they look like they’re further back.

 Day 10 – The Poinsettia Flower